 We advise you to use Get Your Guide or Viator to schedule your activities in advance, especially water activities and guided tours.
 Also try to book in advance your tickets (museums, temples, boats) to avoid bad surprises.

 Don’t hesitate to go off the beaten track and choose the off-peak hours (early morning) to avoid large groups of visitors and discover the authentic Malta.

-#6 Choose bus, eCabs or Cool to get around the island
+#6 Choose bus, eCabs, Uber or Bolt to get around the island

 To get around the island during your holiday in Malta, we recommend that you opt for the bus service (public transport in Malta), the cheapest way to get around the archipelago.
 If you’re staying for a few weeks, you may also want to apply for a Tallinja Card.

 We also recommend eCabs, Uber or Bolt.

 To use eCabs, Bolt and Uber taxis you need to download an app on your phone.
 Ryde, Bolt are the two fastest options that allow you to get a car with driver in less than 5 minutes anywhere on the island and with cheaper fares than conventional taxis.

 We do not recommend using the services of white taxis.
 You’ll see them parked in the most touristy places, they’re more expensive than eCabs drivers, and they’re often rude with travellers.